pruthvi247/learningAndThinking/js-learnings/joshcomeau-css-course/02-RenderingLogic.md

 ### Creating new contexts

-In the video above, we saw how we can create a stacking context by combining a non-static position with a `z-index`.
+#ImportantPoint In the video above, we saw how we can create a stacking context by combining a non-static position with a `z-index`.
 This isn't the only way, however!

 Here are some other declarations that create a new stacking context:
 - Setting `opacity` to a value less than `1`